What We Recommend QuickBooks Payments For

 - QuickBooks Accounting: QuickBooks Payments integrates seamlessly with other QuickBooks tools.
 This integration gives you a full view of your business’s cash flow.

-- QuickBooks Cash business banking: Free instant deposits (including nights and weekends) when you set up the connected QuickBooks business bank account.
-Otherwise deposits from card transactions in 2–3 business days.
+- QuickBooks Cash business banking: Free instant deposits (including nights and weekends) when you set up the connected QuickBooks business bank account; otherwise, deposits from card transactions are made in two to three business days.
 ACH bank transfer payments take longer to process.

-- Deposit speeds: Historically, QuickBooks would take 2–3 business days to deposit funds from card transactions and even longer for ACH payments.
+- Deposit speeds: Historically, QuickBooks would take two to three business days to deposit funds from card transactions and even longer for ACH payments.
 However, the company now offers free next-day funding to new qualifying customers.

 - Invoicing: Create, customize, and send invoices directly from QuickBooks.
 Customers can easily pay invoices online or over the phone.